dotnet/reactive/Rx.NET/Documentation/IntroToRx/03_CreatingObservableSequences.md

 This is code that AOT and trimming tools can understand easily.
 We've written methods that explicitly add and remove handlers for the `FileSystemWatcher.Changed` event, so AOT tools can pre-compile those two methods, and trimming tools know that they cannot remove the add and remove handlers for those events.

 The downside is that this is a pretty cumbersome bit of code to write.
-If you've not already bought into the idea of using Rx, this might well be enough to make you think "I'll just stick with ordinary .NET events, thanks.
+If you've not already bought into the idea of using Rx, this might well be enough to make you think "I'll just stick with ordinary .NET events, thanks."
 But the cumbersome nature is a symptom of what is wrong with .NET events.
 We wouldn't have had to write anything so ugly if events had been first class citizens in the first place.

 Not only has that second-class status meant we couldn't just pass the event itself as an argument, it has also meant that we've had to state type arguments explicitly.
 The relationship between an event's delegate type (`FileSystemEventHandler` in this example) and its event argument type (`FileSystemEventArgs` here) is, in general, not something that C#'s type inference can determine automatically, which is why we've had to specify both types explicitly.
 (Events that use the generic `EventHandler<T>` type are more amenable to type inference, and can use a slightly less verbose version of `FromEventPattern`.
 Unfortunately, relatively few events actually use that.
 Some events provide no information besides the fact that something just happened, and use the base `EventHandler` type, and for those kinds of events, you can in fact omit the type arguments completely, making the code slightly less ugly.
 You still need to provide the add and remove callbacks though.)